skyeterran/loom/README.md

 ```

 ### object
-`object` will create combine data into a group of key-value pairs.
+`object` will combine data into a group of key-value pairs.
 ```
 (let kitty (object
     (species #cat)